- Work/Life Balance

 Advice to Management

 I applied online.
-I interviewed at Glassdoor (Chicago, IL (US)).
+The process took a week.
+I interviewed at Glassdoor (Chicago, IL (US)) in February 2020.

 After I submitted the application, I received the email about the first round.
 The first round is easy, just 15 mins.
 The recruiter ask some basic question.
 Also she asked me if I can accept relocation.
 But finally I got a no- reply rejection.